stefanthoss/stefandroid-blog/_posts/2021-06-27-plex-with-lets-encrypt-certificate.md

 Generally I would prefer the reverse proxy since I can use my existing reverse proxy which already has a valid Let's Encrypt certificate.
 Also, I have more control on how the server is exposed to the public Internet.
-Unfortunately a few Plex features like the Sonos integration and the mobile Plex apps are not working with this setup, so I chose the remote access (reverse proxy will work fine if those features are not important for you).
+Unfortunately a few Plex features like the Sonos integration and the mobile Plex apps are not working with this setup since they need direct access.
+So I chose the remote access (reverse proxy will work fine if those features are not important for you).
 The following guide will explain how to use a valid Let's Encrypt certificate with Plex remote access.

 ## Setup

+You need to forward the public port on your firewall to your Plex server.
+The detailed instructions for this depend on the type of firewall you're using (in case you use pfSense you have to [add a firewall rule](https://docs.netgate.com/pfsense/en/latest/firewall/rule-list-intro.html) on the WAN interface).

 First, install Certbot.
 The EFF provides [installation guides](https://certbot.eff.org/instructions) for multiple operating systems.
 For Debian the official recommendation is using Snap: